Seychelles - Data Protection Overview

 - personal data held for any purpose(s) shall not be kept for longer than is necessary for the defined purpose(s);

-- to be informed by any data user, as to whether he holds personal data relating to that individual;
+- to be informed by any data user, as to whether they hold personal data relating to that individual;

 - access to any such data held by a data user; and